 Learn about the impact of different softness of pencil on the lines that are drawn.

-Using the skill they have learnt, draw a small picture in pencil of a dog.
+Using the skill that they have learnt, draw a small picture in pencil of a dog.

 Annotate their sketches in their books to show how they could improve their work.

-Write a fact file.

 Link 2: know how to draw animal fur

 Share read about animals.

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone
+Flashback 4, Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone

 Revise how to draw invertebrates and dogs.